 The Department is responsible for the day-to-day operation of the Special Infrastructure Contributions (SIC) system including the preparation of the necessary plans and determinations as well as the collection and distribution of contributions.

-Special Infrastructure Contributions (SIC) help fund the delivery of some of the key pieces of State and regional infrastructure required to support a growing population, such as:
+Special Infrastructure Contributions help fund the delivery of some of the key pieces of State and regional infrastructure required to support a growing population, such as:

 The Department has conducted extensive work to identify the State and regional infrastructure needs for each of these areas and SIC funding will help support new and growing communities.

-Three SICs are currently in place in NSW:
+The following SIC are currently in place in NSW:

 The Hunter Region SIC provides funding towards the delivery of State and regional infrastructure required to support greenfield residential and industrial development across the Hunter Region.Read More